89hars/proj3backend/README.md

 * A user profile to display the products linked to the especific session.

 # About
-* Backend running using ExpressJs and MongoDb.
+* Backend running using ExpressJs.
 * Middleware Functions to secure routes and conect with cloud services to store images.
 * Bycrypt to hash the password
 * Possibility of storing images using Claudinary